PedroLopes/openEMSstim/apps/python/README.md

 ## How to run the python apps

 1. Make sure you have python installed
-2. Install our dependency by doing: pip -r requirements.txt
+2. Install our dependency by doing: ``pip install -r requirements.txt``
 3. Run an app by typing ``python nameofapp.py`` (do not forget to configure serial port)

 ## More info about pong-in-python game